corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/performance-testing/performance-results.md

 This page captures the results of historical benchmarking measurements performed by R3.
 Unless otherwise stated, the necessary tooling is available as part of the [performance test suite](installation.md) and it can be used to reproduce the same work.

-## Comparing Corda Enterprise 4.0 vs Corda Enterprise 3.x and Corda (open source)
+## Comparing Corda: Enterprise Edition  4.0 vs Corda: Enterprise Edition  3.x and Corda (open source)

-This section describes how Corda Enterprise 4.0 nodes perform relative to Corda Enterprise 3.x in certain circumstances.
+This section describes how Corda: Enterprise Edition  4.0 nodes perform relative to Corda: Enterprise Edition  3.x in certain circumstances.
 It also shows how the throughput changes with the number of output states per transaction and how that allows the node to achieve a greater number of Corda states to be transacted per second.

-In addition it describes how Corda Enterprise performs, and can take advantage of, different host configurations whether Virtual Machines or dedicated hardware, and how you might adjust the configuration and hosting of the node to influence the performance based on the benchmarking experience of R3 on Corda Enterprise 3.
+In addition it describes how Corda: Enterprise Edition  performs, and can take advantage of, different host configurations whether Virtual Machines or dedicated hardware, and how you might adjust the configuration and hosting of the node to influence the performance based on the benchmarking experience of R3 on Corda: Enterprise Edition  3.

 {{< note >}}
 It is expected that users should test their own configurations with the networks, hosts, CorDapps, business flows